Shadow-250/cs50_project0/README.md

 - `.footer` class has `span` that modifies the text in the footer contained in all span nested in `.footer` class (SCSS nesting)

 **index.html**

+- Contains a banner type image.
+Each `.html` files contains a different one.
+- Uses Bootstrap `.container` and `.navbar` classes
+- Uses two columns to display information.
+Both columns are mobile-responsive using `@media screen` for screens bellow 600px each columns width is 100% and for screens bellow 992px each columnd width is 50%
+-